-Last week, I talked about how you can develop positive sleep associations with your baby by giving them a toy such as The Leap Frog Hug and Learn or a Crib Aquarium.
+Last week, I talked about how you can develop positive sleep associations with your baby by giving them a Crib Aquarium.
 But, will your baby or toddler play with it too much rather than sleep?

 Once again, I’m sure I will go against the grain compared to other sleep consultants and say that crib toys and aquariums can be GOOD for your baby’s crib.
 It is obvious that we don’t want our babies treating their cribs like a playground and it’s true that we don’t want to stimulate them too much to the point they are not soothed to sleep.
 We want them to associate bed with sleep, not playtime.
 And, “they” say if you, an adult, are having trouble sleeping in your own bed to make sure you don’t do anything but sleep in your bed.
 No TV, reading, etc. if you have insomnia.

 So, how is it good for your baby to have toys in his crib?

 The way I view it is that we WANT our babies to feel comfortable in their crib.
 We WANT them to be able to “unwind” in bed before they sleep.
 We WANT them to play for a little bit when they wake up at the crack of dawn.
 Imagine your 10-month-old baby waking up at 6:30 a.m., rolling over and finding a little toy and playing for 30 minutes while you snooze in bed.
 Sounds good, right?